Making Sense Of The

 Special Offer - CLICK

-perspective, we may see that they would behave quite
+from their perspective, we may see that they would behave quite differently.

-will do.
+do.
 Will they buy or will they sell?
-The crystal
+The crystal ball method

-behind it.
-In fact this is the method that gives market
+it.
+In fact this is the method that gives market timing

-timing a bad name.
-No one knows the future and even though
+a bad name.
+No one knows the future and even though they

-they may make a lucky pick, getting the future right
+may make a lucky pick, getting the future right again and

 You cannot predict precisely how people will react to